emereum/aspnetcore-react-ts-starter-kit/template/README.md

 }
 ```

-`Commands` should be handled by a `CommandHandler`.
+A `Command` should be handled by a `CommandHandler`.
 Generally a `CommandHandler` should return nothing if the command was handled successfully, or an `IErrors` if the command was invalid.
 Don't assume what the consumer wants to see in response to a command, let the consumer query for that information separately.
 This makes for more reusable Apis:

 ```
 public class CreateUserCommandHandler : ICommandHandler<CreateUserCommand>